spoge/spoge.github.io/README.md

 ### `npm run deploy`

-Builds the app for production from the local `develop` branch, then deploys the bundled code to the remote `master` branch of this repository.<br />
+Builds the app for production from `master`, then deploys the bundled code to the remote `pages` branch of this repository.<br />
 This will make the changes visible on the website.